Lew Morton

-Lewis "Lew" Morton is an American television writer.
-He has written for several shows, including Saturday Night Live (from 1993-1995), NewsRadio, Family Guy and Futurama.
-He worked as a producer for Undeclared, but never authored any episodes.
-He also executive produced the film Walk Hard: The Dewey Cox Story.

-During his time on Futurama Lewis wrote twelve episodes, making him and writer Ken Keeler the two writers who wrote the most episodes on that show as well as the most known.
+Lewis "Lew" Morton is an American television writer and producer.

-Lewis also went to the same primary school as David X. Cohen.
-Morton also attended Harvard University, where he worked on The Harvard Lampoon.
+Morton went to the same primary school as David X. Cohen.
+He also attended Harvard University, where he worked on The Harvard Lampoon.

 Awards

 2011 Primetime Emmy Award for Outstanding Animated Program (for Programming Less Than One Hour) on Futurama.

 2002 Primetime Emmy Award for Outstanding Animated Program (for Programming Less Than One Hour) on Futurama.

 Nominated

 2001 Emmy for Outstanding Animated Program on Futurama.

 1999 Emmy for Outstanding Animated Program on Futurama.